Jan Hohenstein appointed Lecturer at Texas Tech University

 Alex Russell as DAAD Young Ambassador at Binghamton

-In 2021–22, Alex Russell will be participating in the DAAD Young Ambassador program at Binghamton University—as part of this program, Alex will be able to share his experiences studying in Leipzig in order to promote studying and researching in Germany among students at Binghamton.
+In 2021–22, Alex Russell is participating in the DAAD Young Ambassador program at Binghamton University—as part of this program, Alex will be able to share his experiences studying in Leipzig in order to promote studying and researching in Germany among students at Binghamton.
 Congratulations on joining this program, Alex!

 New faculty publication: Colloquia Germanica special issue, "News from Nature"